 - If you are a tech editor, you don’t need to track inventory for tax purposes – BUT you may want to for your own information.

 - As a designer, your digital patterns are not considered inventory – BUT the materials for your finished samples might be if you plan to sell them or keep materials on hand to make future designs.

 - If you only do custom orders and keep materials and supplies on hand, then you’ll need to track inventory for both tax purposes and your own information.

 Some people like to use spreadsheets – but I prefer software and if you want to know why, watch the replay of my free 90-minute webinar “Thinking of ditching the spreadsheets and using (QuickBooks) software for your bookkeeping needs”.

 But wait – what about – How to track inventory.

 Keeping track of inventory involves a LOT of detail and you really need good system for tracking:

 - how much you bought

 You need to keep ALL your receipts and keep your system updated as you buy and use the materials you purchased because there is a fair amount of work that goes into tracking inventory.

-We’ll do a deep dive into tracking inventory next week; AFTER the free webinar.
+We’ll do a deep dive into tracking inventory next week.